a7madgamal/open_github_in_editor/README.md

 # Open Github in editor

-## v1.0.0

-A chrome and Firefox extension for opening a github diff line in your editor 💻
+A chrome and Firefox extension for opening github diff line in your editor 💻

 ![](record.gif)